 This means that if a requested operation fails on the server, the Remote Java API client instance on the client side will throw a RuntimeException indicating that the REST call failed.
-This is different from the behaviour of a "real" (or local) instance of a KieSession, TaskSerivce and AuditService instance because the exception the local instances will throw will relate to how the operation failed.
-Also, while local instances require different handling (such as having to dispose of a KieSession), client instances provided by the Remote Java API hold no state and thus do not require any special handling.

-Lastly, operations on a Remote Java API client instance that would normally throw other exceptions (such as the TaskService.claim(taskId, userId) operation when called by a user who is not a potential owner), will now throw a RuntimeException instead when the requested operation fails on the server.
+This is different from the behaviour of a "real" (or local) instance of a Kiesession, TaskSerivce and AuditService instance because the exception the local instances will throw will relate to how the operation failed.
+Operations on a Remote Java API client instance that would normally throw other exceptions (such as the TaskService.claim(taskId, userId) operation when called by a user who is not a potential owner), will now throw a RuntimeException instead when the requested operation fails on the server.